 - 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
-Click on PoE and click on Power over Ethernet. - 3.
-Review the settings for each port.
-Next to each port entry, click Apply to save the settings. - Power Budget Displays the maximum PoE power budget in watts. - Power Consumption Displays the current PoE power provided to PoE devices or PDs (Powered devices) in watts. - Port Indicates the port with a specific PoE status and that you are configuring.
+Click on PoE and click on Power over Ethernet.

+3. Review the settings for each port.
+Next to each port entry, click Apply to save the settings.

+- Power Budget Displays the maximum PoE power budget in watts. - Power Consumption Displays the current PoE power provided to PoE devices or PDs (Powered devices) in watts. - Power Management Method Select Auto for the switch to automatically manage PoE devices, or select Manual to manually configure settings. - Port Indicates the port with a specific PoE status and that you are configuring.
 Note: You can Enable the row labeled ALL to apply settings to all ports. - Admin To activate or deactivate PoE on a specific port, select Enable or Disable.
-By default the PoE feature is disabled on all switch ports. - Status The PoE port status is given as follows: - o Power ON The port is supplying PoE power. - o Power OFF The port is not supplying PoE power. - Class The PoE class is indicated the class of the PD.
-N/A is displayed when the port is not supplying power. - Priority Indicates the port priority: Low, High, or Critical. - PowerLimit Indicates the power limit by class or power limit defined by the user. - UserDef After UserDef is selected in the PowerLimit cell, users can define the maximum power consumption for a specific port. - Note: The User Defined power limit ranges between 1.0 and 30.0 watts. - TimeRange Select a defined PoE TimeRange.
-N/A will be displayed if no time ranges have been created. - Power(mW) Indicates the Power in milliwatts that the port is supplying power to the PD.
+By default the PoE feature is disabled on all switch ports. - Status The PoE port status is given as follows: - Power ON The port is supplying PoE power. - Power OFF The port is not supplying PoE power. - Class The PoE class is indicated the class of the PD.
+N/A is displayed when the port is not supplying power. - Priority Indicates the port priority: Low, High, or Critical. - PowerLimit Indicates the power limit by class or power limit defined by the user. - UserDef After UserDef is selected in the PowerLimit cell, users can define the maximum power consumption for a specific port.

+Note: The User Defined power limit ranges between 1.0 and 30.0 watts.

+• TimeRange - Select a defined PoE TimeRange.
+N/A will be displayed if no time ranges have been created.

-- Voltage(V) Indicates the Voltage in volts as measured at the port when the port is supplying power to the PD. - Current(mA) Indicates the Current in milliamps that the port is supplying to the PD.
+- Power(mW) Indicates the Power in milliwatts that the port is supplying power to the PD. - Voltage(V) Indicates the Voltage in volts as measured at the port when the port is supplying power to the PD. - Current(mA) Indicates the Current in milliamps that the port is supplying to the PD.